 Case Analysis - A project we recently designed in the Northern Shore of Montreal (QC)

 Here is a summary of the design of a 12 000 Square Foot Luxury Home in the north shore of Montreal (QC).
 Windows Wall Ratio is 48%.
-We added 5 ft overhangs for passive heating in the winter and to prevent the sun from entering in the summer.
+We added windows overhangs, on south facing portion of the envelope, for passive heating in the winter and to prevent the sun from entering in the summer.
 Thermal Property of the Envelope was built as per minimum Canada Building Code (Quebec Revision 2010) requirements.

 Nominal Cooling Load is around 10 Tons and Nominal Heating Load is around 35 KW.
 Hot water for space heating and chilled water for space cooling (via radiant loops or forced air) are produced by air to water heat pumps (2 x 5 Tons Each).
 Produced chilled and hot water are stored in buffer tanks and distributed through radiant loops and forced air Fan Coil Units.
 The below schematic explains the heat production, storage and distribution:

 Hydronic Heating and Cooling Schematics

 |Item||Radiant Heating Scenario (100% of Space Heating Load)||Radiant Cooling Scenario (Combined to Radiant Heating)||Forced Air Cooling Scenario (100% of Cooling Load)||Notes / Remarks|